 You may also need a publication manager for handling the publication and print part, branding and sponsoring partners to bring more exposure and steer you in the right direction, and an assistant to keep you sane.

 You have to collaborate with your team to create the content of your magazine.
-A magazine’s content has 5 major elements, including the write-up, the photographs, the graphic design, the editing and proofreading, and the sample.
+A magazine’s content has 5 major elements, including the write-up, photographs, graphic design, editing and proofreading, and the sample.

 Depending upon your concept, you will have to draft your articles.
 An online magazine content concept could be anything, such as fiction, non-fiction, expert advice, story sharing, how-to-guidelines, DIYs, reviews, facts and information, viral news or all of the above.
 Research from your writer’s end is very very crucial here.
 You may want to appoint different writers to create different concepts.
 For example, you can hire a freelancer for viral news and two full-timers for reviews and how-to guidelines.